ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/setup/fork-repo/index.md

 # Fork the repo

-This part is optional.
-You must either have a Github account or create one now.
-Go to the [Github](https://github.com) and sign in or [Sign Up](https://github.com/signup)
+This part is optional and is only recommended for experieced Github users.
+Sign into [GitHub](https://github.com)

 From your Github Dashboard, use the search bar at the top.
 ___